terramate-io/terramate/docs/project-config.md

 where `required_version` accepts a version constraint string, which specifies which versions of Terramate can be used inside a Terramate project.

-We recommend to pin the exact version to use and update the config, when updating Terramate.
+We recommend pinning the exact version to use and updating the config when updating Terramate.

 The version constraint string uses the same notation as the one used on [Terraform](https://www.terraform.io/language/expressions/version-constraints).